Subsidized Loan

 Unsubsidized Loan

-The Federal Direct unsubsidized loan will accrue interest while the student continues to be enrolled at least half-time.
+To be eligible for an Federal Direct Unsubsidized loan you must file a FAFSA.
+The Federal Direct Unsubsidized loan will accrue interest while you continue to be enrolled at least half-time.
 The interest will begin to accrue with the initial disbursement.
 You can pay the interest while you are in school, during grace periods and deferment/forbearance periods, or you can allow it to accrue.
-Although, you must file a FAFSA to be eligible, you are not required to demonstrate financial need to receive the Direct Unsubsidized loan.
-The Direct Unsubsidized loan interest rate changes annually.
+The Federal Direct Unsubsidized loan interest rate changes annually.
 View the current rate (be sure to scroll down the page to view the rates).

-Graduate or professional students enrolled at least half-time are eligible for a Federal Direct Grad PLUS loan.
+Graduate or professional students enrolled at least half-time are eligible for a Federal Direct Graduate or Professional PLUS loan.
 You don't have to start making payments until six months after you graduate, leave school, or drop below half-time enrollment.
 Interest accrues while you are enrolled.
-Learn more about this loan option.

 Pell Grant